andyhafphen/MClaunch/README.md

 ## Configuration

-MClaunch uses a coNfiguration file to manage user settings.
+MClaunch uses a configuration file to manage user settings.
 You can find the configuration file in the project directory.
 Here’s an example of the configuration format:

 ```ini
 [runtime]